Welcome to the Costa Tropical

 In the past, the Costa Tropical was commonly overlooked in favor of its neighboring coast, the Costa del Sol.
 But today, with easier access due to the new highway, cheaper prices, prettier beaches and more natural surroundings, more and more people are flocking to this area.

-Motril is also a popular destination now and the largest town in the Costa Tropical with a population of over 60,000.
+Motril is also a popular destination now and the largest of the Costa Tropical towns with a population of over 60,000.

 Where is the Costa Tropical?

-Along the water, from west to east, it begins at La Herradura and ends with Albuñol.
-Stretching northward, it ends at the base of the Alpujarra mountains on the east/ northeast side (Albondon), and Dúrcal and Padul at the edge of the Lecrin Valley.
+Along the water, from west to east, it begins at La Herradura and ends with the small village of Albuñol.
+Stretching northward, it reaches the base of the Alpujarra mountains on the east and northeast side (Albondon), and meets the towns of Dúrcal and Padul at the edge of the Lecrin Valley.

-The driving time between Nerja and Motril, the towns on either end of the Costa Tropical, is about 30 minutes.
+The driving time between Nerja and Motril, the larger coastal towns on either end of the Costa Tropical, is about 30 minutes.